ondrocks/zodiacpress/readme.txt

 **Internationalization**

 Much effort has been made to internationalize even the digits (numbers, years, and other integers in the plugin).
 On the birth report form, the month and day fields will switch places according to your date settings.
 Suggestions regarding i18n are welcome.

+**Languages**

+If you want to translate this plugin to your language, you can do so [on this page](https://translate.wordpress.org/projects/wp-plugins/zodiacpress).
+After you submit a translation, contact me in the support forum to request approval as a Translation Editor.

 **Important Note For Sites That Use Windows Hosting**